Our Song: Production and release

-Music and lyrics
+Lyrics and music

 "Our Song" has narrative lyrics about a young couple's love life.
 In the first verse, the narrator and her boyfriend are traveling in a car, "He's got a one-hand feel on the steering wheel, the other on my heart."
 As they listen to the radio, the narrator tells her boyfriend they do not have a song to call their own.
 In the refrain, the boyfriend responds that their song consists of sounds drawing from their daily lives that he associates with their relationship.
-The boyfriend says, "Our song is the slammin' screen door / Sneakin' out late, tappin' on your window;" critics consider the "slammin' screen door" imagery the song's hook and most memorable lyrical detail.
-The narrator replies, "Our song is the way he laughs / The first date, man, I didn't kiss him when I should have."
+The boyfriend says, "Our song is the slammin' screen door/ Sneakin' out late, tappin' on your window"; critics consider the "slammin' screen door" imagery the song's hook and most memorable lyrical detail.
+The narrator replies, "Our song is the way he laughs/ The first date, man, I didn't kiss him when I should have."

 In the refrain's final lines, she asks God "if he could play it again" when she gets home.
-The song ends with the lyrics, "I grabbed a pen / And an old napkin / And I wrote down our song," self-referencing Swift's occupation as a songwriter.
+The song ends with the lyrics, "I grabbed a pen/ And an old napkin/ And I wrote down our song", self-referencing Swift's occupation as a songwriter.
+According to the humanities and literature scholar Stephen Grandchamp, these final lines have a feminist undertone.
+Whereas Swift's narrator initially assumes a passive role in a heteronormative relationship ("ridin' shotgun" in her boyfriend's car, pondering how "we don't have a song"), she ends up writing one, assuming an active role as an artist.
+Grandchamp argued that this became a motif that Swift frequently used in her later songs: framing romantic relationships as broader commentary on gender roles and popular music authorship.